+3. If your application is refused, there is no refund of the fees you paid for the health checks;

-After you lodge your application at our, and if necessary, your Case Officer will invite you to undergo the health checks and wiil provide you with all relevant information and referrals.
+After you lodge your application, and if necessary, you will be invited to undergo the necessary health checks.
+Relevant information will be provided in the letter/email of invitation.
 The system is very efficient and you can normally arrange an appointment with one of the Embassy doctors within less than a week.

 The health requirement is only one of the legal criteria that must be met before a visa may be granted.
 That is, if you meet the health criteria but fail to meet one of the other criteria your application will be rejected.
 A refund of the health check fees cannot be paid.